 Sewer back-ups and overflows are frequently caused by improper materials such as fats, oils and grease (FOG) being placed into the sewer system.
 Since fats, oils and grease are lighter than water; they tend to accumulate at the top and sides of sewer pipes and can build up until a blockage occurs.
 They also tend to solidify as they cool inside pipes.
 If a blockage occurs, the sewer backs up or overflows resulting in property and environmental damage.

 City of Waco ordinances require that restaurants install and maintain grease traps and/or interceptors to prevent grease from entering the sewer system.
 However, there are many more homes than there are restaurants.

-By reducing the amount of fats, oils and grease that enter the sewer system from homes, you can help to protect the environment by preventing sewer back-ups and overflows.
+By reducing the amount of FOG that enters the sewer system from homes, you can help to protect the environment by preventing sewer back-ups and overflows.

 These suggestions can save you money too!
 Most sewer back-ups occur between the house and the City's sewer main, where the property owner is responsible for correcting the problem.